 Follow these tips for homemade pie crust making success:

 - Start with very cold butter and vegetable shortening for the flakiest pie crust.

 - The sugar in the crust assists with browning and doesn't make the crust sweet.
 You can omit with no other adjustments, should you choose to.

 - Leave some tiny chunks of butter in the dough.
 The butter will melt while baking forming pockets of steam that result in a flaky crust.

-- Use just enough water to allow the dough to come together.
+- Use just enough ice cold water to allow the dough to come together.

 - After forming into disks, chill the dough for at least 30 minutes or up to 2 days before using.

 - Roll the dough from the center to the edge using even pressure and rotate ¼ turn each time, to keep the thickness uniform.